Rajōmon: Rajōmon in Nara (Heijo-kyō)

 The Rajōmon in Nara stood about 4 km south of the Suzakumon of Heijō Palace.
-Their foundation stones were found in the excavations conducted between 1969 and 1972.
+Their foundation stones were discovered in the excavations conducted between 1969 and 1972.
 From the remaining foundations, the width of the gate is estimated to have been 41.5 m.

 Some of the foundation stones were reused in the 16th century by Toyotomi Hidenaga, who was expanding his castle in Kōriyama.